 Potato irrigation in Kenya is done by overhead sprinklers, rain hose kits, or drip irrigation.
 Grekkon Limited trains farmers on how to irrigate potatoes in Kenya.
 This is done during the dry season or in middle altitude areas where rainfall is insufficient in the season.
-Potato irrigation in Kenya is uncommon in the highlands where seasonal rainfall is sufficient to carry the crop to maturity.
-But with the changing climate, rainfall patterns are less predictable and, the number of farmers in the highlands irrigating increases annually.
+Potato field irrigation is uncommon in the highlands where seasonal rainfall is sufficient to carry the crop to maturity.
+But with the changing climate, rainfall patterns are less predictable, and, even here, potato irrigation management is key to high yields.

 1. Irrigation method of potato

 Overhead irrigation on hilled potato furrows is the most common irrigation way.
 This requires high water volume and a high-pressure pump to execute.
 Drip irrigation is the fastest growing method of irrigating potatoes because it is water efficient.

 A farmer will keep a proper schedule because potato does not tolerate water stress.
 Under-irrigation leads to poor tuber quality and low yield.
 Over-irrigation leaches nitrogen, makes the crop susceptible to disease and there is tuber quality loss during storage.
 The farmer will know how much water to give and when to avoid any of these two problems.

 3. Critical stage of irrigation in potato